Ruch Chorzów

+Ruch Chorzów ([ˈrux ˈxɔʐuf]) is a Polish professional football club based in Chorzów, Upper Silesia.
+It is one of the most successful football teams in Poland, having won fourteen Polish Championships, and the Polish Cup three times.
+As of the 2025–26 season, they compete in the I liga.

+Ruch's home venue is the Ruch Chorzów Stadium, with a capacity of 9,300 seats.
+As it is currently under renovation, Ruch temporarily hosts their games at the Silesian Stadium in Chorzów with a capacity of 55,211 seats.
+The club is known for its Silesian identity.
+Ruch also operates a women's handball team, who have won nine national titles, and a men's futsal department.

+Names

 History

 The club was founded on 20 April 1920 in Bismarkhuta (German Bismarckhütte, historically Hajduki), one of the many heavily industrialised municipalities in the eastern part of Upper Silesia, a disputed province between Poland and Germany.
 The main incentive was an appeal of the Polish Plebiscite Committee a few months earlier that led to creation of around one hundred sport associations.
 It took place in between the first and second Silesian Uprisings, to which the name Ruch is a supposed cover reference.
 The Polish word ruch is however also a common noun for movement, not as strongly associated with Polishness as names of many other clubs established after the appeal (like Polonia, Powstaniec etc.).
-On the other hand, the club's first match, a 3:1 win against Orzeł Józefowiec, was played on 3 May 1920, the day of the first Polish Constitution.
+On the other hand, the club's first match, a 3–1 win against Orzeł Józefowiec, was played on 3 May 1920, the day of the first Polish Constitution.
 After the Upper Silesia plebiscite and the third Silesian Uprising in 1921 Bismarkhuta became part of Poland and the Silesian Voivodeship.
 The municipality was renamed to Wielkie Hajduki on 1 January 1923, hence the club was known as Ruch Wielkie Hajduki until another merger into the town Chorzów (created in 1934 from amalgamation of Królewska Huta, Chorzów and Hajduki Nowe) in the early 1939, with a short period in 1923 after the fusion with the older local German club Bismarckhütter Ballspiel Club, when it was known as Ruch BBC Wielkie Hajduki.
 After the merger the team played its games on the former BBC's pitch known as na Kalinie.
 The popular nickname of the club Niebiescy (The Blues) clung to the team already in the 1920s.